MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 ## Step Five: Define your measure entity/attribute

-In this step, we will decide how to aggregate our chosen entities and calculations into a measure entity/attribute which we can start using in **Homepage**, **Segments**, as well as other pages.
+In this step, we will decide how to aggregate our chosen entities and calculations into a measure entity or attribute which we can start using in **Homepage**, **Segments**, or a different page:

 **Step 1:** Define first dimension

-These are the selections you should fill in (exploring left to right the definitions shown below).
+These are the selections you should fill in (exploring left to right the definitions shown below):

 > [!div class="mx-imgBorder"]
 > ![](media/measure-definition2.png "Measure definition")